 In addition to its bonus categories that earn you 3 points per dollar on a variety of everyday expenses like supermarket purchases in addition to select travel expenses, the Premier card is currently offering an impressive sign-up bonus: 80,000 points for spending $4,000 in the first three months of card ownership.

 Here we take a look at how much this card’s bonus is worth and what you stand to earn in the first year when you combine it with rewards earned via card spending.

 Citi Premier card sign-up bonus value: At a glance

-Along with its 60,000-point bonus, the Citi Premier card allows cardholders to earn rewards on a wide array of purchases, ranging from air fare and hotels to gas, dining and supermarket spending.
-Citi ThankYou points also come with a 25% higher redemption value on travel.
+Along with its 80,000-point bonus, the Citi Premier card allows cardholders to earn rewards on a wide array of purchases, ranging from airfare and hotels to gas, gift cards, dining and supermarket spending.

 These benefits come with a price tag, though: cardholders will be charged an annual fee of $95.
 However, the card’s yearly value should more than make up for its annual fee each year.